 Music for Global Human Development

-Music is a social technology of tremendous potential for positive social change.
+Music is a social technology of tremendous potential for social justice and positive social change.
 Music for Global Human Development (M4GHD) is an approach to applied ethnomusicology that entails participatory action research projects in music & development (humanized in aims and methods), centered on global collaborations between academics, NGOs, government organizations, musicians, and others, applying ethnomusicology to real-world social issues, focusing on peoples who have been marginalized--socially, politically, economically--by colonialism and its aftermath, whether in the "developing" world or not, and linking them to others across the globe.
 These music-centered projects, often including also related arts (dance, poetry, drama) as well, are ideally twinned with evaluative evidence-based research, gauging project impact through anthropological and sociological study.
 They are carried out as collaborative projects in partnership with artists and other experts in each locale, resulting in change for all participants, rippling outwards .
 The aim, in every case, is global human development, as well as development of the global human.

 M4GHD is a project of the Canadian Centre for Ethnomusicology